 manage your team’s work better

-The effect of a recommendation doesn’t always show up right away.
-AI models and systems that use sources may need some time to take the new data into account.
+The impact of a recommendation doesn’t always show up right away.
+AI models and systems that use sources may need some time to take new data into account.

 After implementing the recommendations, check: